Hurly119/final_de_project/README.md

 - SERVICE_SECRET
 - DISCORD_WEBHOOK_API

-This is found in `admin > variables > + sign (add a new record button)` and then manually provide values for keys above.
+This can be imported in `admin > variables > + sign (add a new record button)` and then manually provide values for keys above.
 Importing a .json file to automatically setup is also possible.

 The SERVICE keys are used in `boto3.resource(...)` function to access your cloud storage.